yenchenchou/RMDS_COVID19_riskgenerator/README.md

  1. Clone the whole repository from GitHub

  2. Pre-Download data:
- A total of 7 files need to download (Don't worry, we have example data for you!).
+ A total of 7 files need to download (Don't worry, we have example data for you in the future!).
 Store all the data into `/data/external/` folder
     * Data from SafeGraph.com: Need to apply an account
         * **Consecutive 3 weeks of user patterns**: Weekly Places Patterns (1-3)
         ![Weekly Places Patterns](data/internal/image/weekly.png)